AdamOIC/accela-emse-snippets/README.md

 ### Additional Details

 Most items have additional info loaded in.
-It is sourced with the EMSE description and return value.
+It is sourced from the EMSE description and return value.
 When viewing the intellisense list, open an item's description with the `>` toggle:

 ![toggle description](./images/toggle_intellisense_description.gif)